dart-lang/site-www/src/tools/pub/cmd/index.md

 ---
-permalink: /tools/pub/cmd
-title: "The pub tool"
+title: The pub tool
-description: "Pub, a package management tool for Dart, supports a variety of commands."
+description: Pub, a package management tool for Dart, supports a variety of commands.
 ---

 The `pub` tool has commands for managing packages